SharonNaemi/UseCase/2022-bachelorthesis/README.md

 ## Troubleshooting

 Amazon Braket Hybrid Jobs is currently [based on the latest version](https://quantum-computing.ibm.com/lab/docs/iql/runtime/start).
-This means, also the generated hybrid programs must be compatible with the latest Qiskit version.
+This means, also the generated hybrid programs must be compatible with the latest version.
-As the hybrid programs are generated from the quantum and classical programs, their used Qiskit version influences the Qiskit version of the hybrid programs.
+As the hybrid programs are generated from the quantum and classical programs, their used version influences the version of the hybrid programs.
-Thus, the generated hybrid programs might fail if there are breaking changes in newer Qiskit versions.
+Thus, the generated hybrid programs might fail if there are breaking changes in newer versions.
-The provided programs are based on version 0.33.1, please visit the [Qiskit release page](https://pypi.org/project/amazon-braket-sdk/) in case you experience any problems, and check for possible changes.

 The setup starts overall 9 Docker containers, and the required services are deployed within one of these containers using so-called [Docker-in-Docker (dind)](https://github.com/jpetazzo/dind).
 Thus, if the startup of the Docker-Compose file or the deployment of the services fails, please make sure to provide enough resources to the docker engine, i.e., CPU, main memory, and disk space.